Primary Bone Cancer: Chemotherapy

 Extreme tiredness (fatigue)

-Some other side effects can also be seen with certain chemo medicines.
+Some other side effects can also be seen with certain medicines.
 For example:

 Cisplatin and carboplatin can cause nerve damage (neuropathy).
 This can lead to pain, tingling, and numbness in your hands and feet.
 Cisplatin can also affect hearing and can damage the kidneys.

 Ifosfamide and cyclophosphamide can damage the bladder, which may lead to blood in the urine.
-Your doctor may give you a second medicine to help prevent this.
+Your healthcare provider may give you a second medicine to help prevent this.
 Drinking plenty of fluids can also help.

 Possible long-term or late side effects